Katol: Education

 The educational institutions comprise an English middle school "Banarasidas Ruiya High School and Junior College" established in year 1945, with capacity for 250 pupils.
 This is one among the oldest education institutes in Nagpur city.
-The building is now extended to provide education to more number of students in Katol and nearby towns.
+The building is now extended to provide education to more students in Katol and nearby towns.

 Another major educational institute is Nabira Mahavidyalaya of Shikshan Prasarak Mandal (S.P.M.).

 Nabira Mahavidyalaya was established in 1961.
 It has Science, commerce & Arts faculties.
 Besides these, college of Education and Pharmacy college were started.
 A number of self-financing courses are going on in.
 The college such as Electronics, Computer Science, B.B.A, post graduation in chemistry, Post graduation in history and M.B.A.
 Post Graduation in Mathematics has been Introduced from the academic session 2007–08.
 Diploma in education course too has been stated recently.
 Though situated at a Taluka place, the college competes with any reputed institution in bigger cities with respect to infrastructure facilities and highly qualified teaching facilities.
 The college also has a consistent record of good result with students topping in merit lists.